RaviKumar300/ai_video_summarizer/README.md

-# 🎥 AI Video Summarizer
+#  QUAD TOOLS 🎥 AI Video Summarizer

 Effortlessly summarize educational and technical videos using AI.
 Upload a video or provide a YouTube link (feature in progress), extract audio, transcribe it, and generate a structured, timestamped summary using natural language processing and LLMs.

 ---

-# Demo ScreenShot:
+## Demo ScreenShot:
 ![Demo Screenshot](./assets/demo.jpg)